Arun Arora: Career in the Church of England

 On 12 December 2016, Arora was announced as the next vicar of St Nicholas' Church, Durham in the Diocese of Durham.
 On 24 June 2017, he was instituted and inducted as vicar.
 From 2020 to 2021, he was co-chair of the Church of England's Anti-Racism Taskforce, and appeared in the 2021 Panorama episode 'Is the Church Racist?'.
 In April 2021, he was made an honorary canon of Durham Cathedral.

 Episcopal ministry

 On 27 May 2022, it was announced that Arora was to become suffragan Bishop of Kirkstall in the Diocese of Leeds.
 He was consecrated as a bishop by Stephen Cottrell during a service at York Minster on 15 July 2022.
+In March 2025, he was additionally appointed joint lead bishop for racial justice, alongside Rosemarie Mallett.
+As such, he is a deputy chair of the Racial Justice Board, a committee of the Archbishops' Council.

 In January 2023, he was installed as an honorary canon of Ripon Cathedral.

+Views

+In November 2023, he was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".

 Personal life

 In 2006, Arora married Joanne Logan.
 She is also an Anglican priest and is a tutor at the Lindisfarne College of Theology.
 Together they have one daughter.